tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

 1. You use the `encryptedValues` API and `CKAsset` to store the data that you want to protect.
 2. If the record belongs in a shared record hierarchy, `publicPermission` on the `CKShare` that governs the share is `none`.
-3. Current user, and in case of shared record also all other users, have ADP enabled on their iCloud account.
+3. The current user, and in case of shared record also all other users, have ADP enabled on their iCloud account.

 As a developer, you have control over conditions 1 and 2.
 Here’s the thing though: **you have no way to tell at runtime in your app if condition 3 is met.** There is no way for you to know if the current user or other `CKShare` members have ADP enabled on their account or not.